Metal Roofing San Antonio TX

 Pros and Cons of Metal Roofing in San Antonio:

 Long Life.
 If it’s been properly installed, a metal roof should last as long as the house.
 This means not having the (large) added expense of replacing your roof every 20-30 years.
+In San Antonio TX, we have seen some last up to 50 years.

 Noise.
 This particularly comes into play if you’re a light sleeper and there’s a rainstorm going on outside.
 You can dull this noise by using plywood sheathing or sound-deadening insulation, but it’s still bound to be louder than living beneath a roof made of slate or tile.